prashantanshgupta/prashantanshgupta/README.md

 - Proficient in JavaScript, React, Node.js, Express, and Mongoose
 - Experience with front-end development, including HTML, CSS, and responsive design
 - Strong understanding of database design and management using MongoDB
-- Proficient in Git and version control practices
+- Understanding of Git and version control practices
 - Experience with REST API development and testing
 - Ability to work with front-end and back-end development teams to ensure seamless integration
 - Excellent problem-solving and analytical skills

 ## Contact

 If you're looking for a full-stack developer with a strong understanding of JavaScript, React, Node.js, Express, Mongoose, and Git, don't hesitate to reach out.
-You can find me on [LinkedIn](https://www.linkedin.com/in/prashantanshgupta/) or via email at [Gmail](pranshantanshgupta@gmail.com).
+You can find me on [LinkedIn](https://www.linkedin.com/in/prashantanshgupta/).
 I'm always open to new opportunities and would love to discuss your project needs.

 <!---